Numerical studies on the self-similar collapse of the alpha-patches problem: Results

 A fixed point to Eq. (\ref{resc2r}) is:

-These curves touch each other at one point, what is compatible with results on regularity of the contours discussed in \cite{paco}.
-Figure 3 shows geometrically how over these particular curves, the contributions of different terms of Eq. (\ref{resc2r}) to a point, marked with a black dot, cancel each other out.
-The first term of Eq. (\ref{resc2r}) evaluated at the black dot, provides a null contribution on the normal direction, as the arrow labelled with '1', is tangent to the curves (\ref{eq:selfsimsol}).
-Arrows labelled with '2' and '3' show the normal component of the small contributions of the second and third terms of Eq. (\ref{resc2r}) integrated along the small segments within the gray dots.
-They cancel each other as they are equal magnitude but opposite sign.
-Similarly contributions from the 4$^{th}$ and 5$^{th}$ terms cancel each other.
+These curves touch each other at one point, which is compatible with results on regularity of the contours discussed in \cite{paco,paco2}.
+Figure \ref{geo}a) shows how geometrically over these particular curves the contributions of different terms of Eq. (\ref{resc2r}) to a point $\overrightarrow{y}$, indicated by a black dot, cancel each other out.
+The first term of Eq. (\ref{resc2r}) evaluated at the black dot, provides a null contribution on the normal direction, since before taking the normal component all the contribution of this term is along the radial direction.
+This is highlighted with the arrow labelled with '1', which is tangent to the curves expressed in (\ref{eq:selfsimsol}).
+Arrows labelled '2' and '3' show the normal component of the small contributions of the second and third terms of Eq. (\ref{resc2r}) integrated along the small segments within the gray dots.
+These integrals depend only on the modulus of the distance between the gray and the black dots, and because of the symmetry they cancel each other out: they are equal but with different sign.
+The second and third terms of Eq. (\ref{resc2r}) have additional contributions to the black dot position $\overrightarrow{y}$, which do not cancel out but which are tangent to the curve.
+Contributions from the 4$^{th}$ and 5$^{th}$ terms are the same for any potentially considered black dot $\overrightarrow{y}$, {\it i.e.} they do not depend on $\overrightarrow{y}$, and they also cancel each other out. {Clearly, the solution (\ref{eq:selfsimsol}) holds for the whole range $0<\alpha\leq 1$, as our arguments do not depend on $\alpha$.} The above argument is supported by the velocity field obtained from the numerical evaluation of the contour integrals on the curves (\ref{eq:selfsimsol}), which is displayed in Figure \ref{geo}b).
+The calculation is performed according to the methodology explained in Section 3.2, and it serves as a benchmark of the correctness of our numerics.